 In 1973, there were 125 million vehicles on the road.
-Today, there are more than 284 million vehicles.
+In 2020, there were 105 million cars and 148 million light trucks in the United States.
 There are more cars being driven more miles than ever before.
 Seventy-five percent of the passenger vehicles sold in 2021 were sport utility vehicles and light trucks.
-Demand for electric vehicles has increased, but some automakers have shifted away from gasoline-powered passenger cars entirely, outside of EV and PHEV models.
+However, demand for electric vehicles (EVs) has increased.
+Sales of EVs in 2022 increased by 62 percent over 2021.